 Dr Blair then proceeded to the benefits of CBD oil and the science of adding it to your diet as part of a healthy lifestyle

-CBD oil can be taken a number of ways, orally, topically or vaporized.
+CBD oil can be taken several ways, orally, topically, or vaporized.
 If taking CBD oil orally, it is best to swish it around the mouth as the most absorbent part of the mouth is the back of the tongue.

 There is no risk of toxicity at any dosage level of CBD oil.
 In my opinion, there are no significant adverse side effects.
-CBD oil exhibits rare drug interactions and has no effect on coagulation.
+CBD oil exhibits rare drug interactions and does not affect coagulation.
 If you are sensitive to THC, then a smaller amount of CBD oil is recommended.
 If you are highly sensitive to CBD oil, you may experience some general fatigue.
 To most, CBD oil is calming but can also work as a stimulant and produce vivid dreams for a short period.
-Paradoxically, CBD can make some people alert during the day but help sleep at night.
+Paradoxically, CBD can make some people alert during the day but help them sleep at night.

-An effective way to make the most of CBD oil in your diet is to follow a ketogenic diet or similarly, a low carb diet.
+An effective way to make the most of CBD oil in your diet is to follow a ketogenic diet or similarly, a low-carb diet.
 CBD oil works well in conjunction with omega 3s such as DHA and EPA.
-Alpha-linolenic acid or plant based forms of omega 3-s only convert at 5% efficiency.
-However, there is a form of form of algae being developed that contains omega 3-s that are similar to animal based DHA and EPA.
+Alpha-linolenic acid or plant-based forms of omega 3-s only convert at 5% efficiency.
+However, there is a form of algae being developed that contains omega 3-s that are similar to animal-based DHA and EPA.

-- Any last notes or comments in regards to CBD oil?
+Any last notes or comments regarding CBD oil?

 All in all, for optimum health, CBD oil is best taken as part of a holistic approach to health with a balanced diet and regular exercise.

-There you have an extensive interview with Dr Philip Blair MD explaining CBD oil and the science* behind the supplement and the health benefits its provides, in his opinion.
-Dr Blair has decades of experience in family medicine.
-His knowledge and expertise also extends to his time as a combat physician in the military.
-He is a leading specialist in the endocannabinoid system (ECS), the effect of non-psychoactive herbs and their role on the human body.
+There you have an extensive interview with Dr. Philip Blair MD explaining CBD oil and the science* behind the supplement and the health benefits it provides, in his opinion.
+Dr. Blair has decades of experience in family medicine.
+His knowledge and expertise also extend to his time as a combat physician in the military.
+He is a leading specialist in the endocannabinoid system (ECS), the effect of non-psychoactive herbs, and their role on the human body.